aia39/X-ray-Computed-Tomography-Sinogram-Data-Generation-from-Microwave-Tomography-Measurements-Using-Deep/README.md

 6. Run 'results_for_thesis.m' to acquire desired result on testset.

+# Installation
+1. Install Matlab (2019a or later)
+2. Install Comsol Multiphysics (5.0 or later)

+# Citation
 If you find the work useful in your research, please use the following entry for citation.

 ```BibTeX